ErickSumargo/Pin/README.md

 <br/>
 <br/>
 <img src="images/encrypted.png">
 <p align="center">Flipper - Encrypted Mode</p>
 <br/>
 As normal SharedPreferences, we still need to deal with some tedious boilerplates, e.g., instantiating, mechanism to read, and write a preference.
 <br/>
 <br/>
 This is the background why <b>Pin</b> comes to surface.
-Pin helps to abstract away those boilerplates and with additional features so you can 100% just focus on business.
+Pin with additional features helps to abstract away those boilerplates so you can 100% just focus on business.
 <br/>
 <br/>